Skip to main content

 • Respect platform terms, local law, and professional rules.

-• Separate confirmed facts from assumptions.
+• Separate confirmed facts from assumptions in your notes.

 • Do not use username search for harassment, stalking, intimidation, or doxxing.